Djivs/img-to-pdf/README.md

 ### How to use it

-##### Note: Every field is auto-savig, so you don't have to enter data miltiple times
+##### Note: Every field is auto-savig, so you don't have to enter data multiple times

 - Put all your images to one folder